Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

 That’s why trusting their skill sets, decision-making abilities, and ability to communicate are non-negotiables.

-Subscription staffing gives you access to Fortune-500 trained virtual assistants you can trust.
+Subscription staffing gives you access to Fortune-500 trained remote executive assistants you can trust.
 You’ll find rockstar talent with:

 - A minimum of 10–15 years of experience in your industry (or closely related discipline),